BookMap/book-map/README.md

     "temp": "eval $(cat .env) mocha",
     "test": "eval $(cat .env) gulp",
     "lint": "gulp lint"

+## .gitignore

+Ignore folders and files as required.
+Our .gitignore included the following:

+node*
+/node_modules
+npm-debug.log
+.DS_Store
+/*.env

+## .env

+Create an .env file of the following form.
+This will enable you to avoid posting information to a public resource

+APP_ID=     *INSERT HERE - NO QUOTES*
+APP_SECRET= *INSERT HERE - NO QUOTES*
+PORT=       *INSERT HERE - NO QUOTES*
+HOST=bookmap.com    *MODIFY*
+NODE_ENV=development
+DB_URI=     *INSERT HERE - NO QUOTES*

-### Tests
+## Tests

 A. Test Preparations

-For the items listed below, it is reccommended to create them by yourself.
+For the items listed below, it is recommended to create them by yourself.

 * process.env.DB_URI: An URI for a test mongoDB in which new entries, modifications, and queries are stored.
 You can use a local Mongo database or a remote database from Mongolab.